Terra Mia UK

-Terra Mia UK pottery and ceramic studio is based in Orpington, Kent providing adult pottery classes and taster workshops for all levels and abilities.
+Terra Mia UK pottery and ceramic studio is based in Orpington, Kent providing adult and kids 11+ pottery classes and taster workshops for all levels and abilities.
 Classes take place in a log cabin and can accommodate four students per session, keeping the classes small in numbers and allowing for all students to be given one to one support and help in a friendly atmosphere.

 The many benefits of working with clay